 Belgium is a historical place and home to the world’s best heritage sites.
-It is also a very diverse country hosting most of Europe’s largest modern bilingual universities that offer degree programs taught in French, Dutch, German, and English.
-On top of that, Belgian cities are well-known as the most welcoming places in the world for international students and tourists.
-Studying in Belgium will provide students with the best quality of higher education unique in the region and the most beautiful experience of living with Belgian people and their culture.
-In this article, we will be looking at the best English-taught schools in Belgium!
+It is also a diverse country hosting most of Europe’s most prominent modern bilingual universities that offer degree programs taught in French, Dutch, German, and English.
+Belgian cities are also well-known as the most welcoming places in the world for international students and tourists.

-Top English-taught Universities in Belgium for International Students
+Top Universities for English-taught Programs in Belgium

-1. Katholieke Universiteit Leuven
+1. KU Leuven

-Katholieke Universiteit Leuven (KU Leuven) is Belgium’s most highly recognized and largest research university.
-It is the country’s first higher education provider established in 1425 and an excellent English-taught university.
-The university is also known as one of Europe’s oldest and top-ranking universities.
-Though it’s a Catholic university that mainly focuses on theology and Catholic heritage, it accepts students of different faiths and backgrounds.
-It also offers a wide range of research and academic programs in computer science, engineering, natural sciences, humanities, medicine, law, business, and social sciences.
+KU Leuven, locally known as Katholieke Universiteit Leuven, is Belgium’s most highly recognized and largest research university.
+Established in 1425, it is the country’s first higher education provider and an excellent English-taught institution.
+It is also known as one of Europe’s oldest and top-ranking universities.
+Though it’s a Catholic school mainly focusing on theology and Catholic heritage, it accepts students of different faiths and backgrounds.

-KU Leuven is dubbed Europe’s most innovative research university and is widely known for offering a range of competitive interdisciplinary degree programs.
+The university also offers various research and academic programs in computer science, engineering, natural sciences, humanities, medicine, law, business, and social sciences.
+KU Leuven is dubbed one of the most innovative research schools and is widely known for offering a range of competitive interdisciplinary degree programs.
 Above all, it is a proud co-founder of the League of European Research Universities (LERU).
-No wonder it is Belgium’s center for scientific and innovative research and the country’s best university for higher learning!

 2. Ghent University

-Ghent University (UGhent) is a major public research university, a top English-taught school in Belgium, and one of the leading institutions in Europe.
-It consistently ranks among the top 150 best global universities, according to the QS World University Rankings.
+Ghent University is a significant public research institution, a top English-taught school in Belgium, and one of the leading schools in Europe.
+It consistently ranks among the top 150 best global universities.
 Founded in 1817, way earlier than the state of Belgium itself, UGhent has undergone many changes and challenges throughout its operation.
-In 1930, it became the first Dutch-speaking university in Belgium, and before that, it was a French-speaking university.
-However, Latin was the university’s main language of instruction during its establishment.
-As a world-class institution specializing in innovative research, it receives the largest annual endowment from the Flemish Research Council.

-UGhent is also known for its prestigious international community, welcoming thousands of international students of different cultures and traditions.
-The university also sits in one of the most stunning locations in its host city.
-It houses state-of-the-art facilities that cater to the needs of students, especially for start-up technology companies and marine research.
-Although its undergraduate degree programs (except for Bachelor’s in Social Sciences) are taught in Dutch, many of its offered postgraduate courses are taught entirely in English.
+The university is also in one of the most stunning locations in its host city.
+It houses state-of-the-art facilities that cater to students’ needs, especially for start-up technology companies and marine research.
+Although its undergraduate degree programs (except for a Bachelor’s in Social Sciences) are taught in Dutch, many of its offered postgraduate courses are taught in English.

 3. Catholic University of Louvain